spmallette/GremlinDocs/README.md

 This produces a hardcoded representation of the graph diagrammed [here](http://github.com/tinkerpop/blueprints/wiki/Property-Graph-Model).

 The documentation and samples presented here attempt to stay current with the most current, stable release of Gremlin.
 Please note that this is not the *official* Gremlin documentation.
 The official documentation resides in the Gremlin [wiki](https://github.com/tinkerpop/gremlin/wiki).
+Other Gremlin documentation can be found at [Sql2Gremlin](http://sql2gremlin.com/), which is focused on teaching those familiar with SQL how to think in Gremlin and graphs.

 GremlinDocs is a [GitHub repository](https://github.com/spmallette/GremlinDocs).
 Pull requests will be considered.